 10. Field Service Manager

 You’ll also review projects, monitor costs & profit, coordinate shipments, provide support to other departments, and more.
-If you love multi-tasking and building relationships, then check out field service management jobs with alternative energy companies in your city.
+If you love multi-tasking and building relationships, check out field service management jobs with alternative energy companies in your city.

 11. Product Lifecycle Manager

-If you’d love to see more products on the market that keep carbon out of the atmosphere and plastic out of landfills, then you might consider creating a direct impact as a product lifecycle manager.
-Every product on the market goes through several different stages, from conception and development to maturity and, ultimately, decline.
+If you’d love to see more products on the market that keep carbon out of the atmosphere and plastic out of landfills, you might consider creating a direct impact as a product lifecycle manager.
+Every product on the market goes through several stages, from conception and development to maturity and, ultimately, decline.

 Many companies provide generous compensation programs for product lifecycle managers, as their efforts can make the company more sustainable, profitable, and efficient.